 There are a number of restaurants in the village, and although we didn’t eat here some of the daily specials sounded great and the food looked yummy.
 My taste buds were slightly put off by the ‘eau de Goat’ aroma, although I will definitely go back to try the alpine specialities on offer.

-There is so much to do around Morzine and Thonon and we have barely scratched the surface.
+There are so many family friendly activities in and around Morzine and we have barely scratched the surface.
 On our autumn and next summers bucket lists are:

 - Les Gorges du Pont du Diable,

 - A visit to the town of Evian,